 Article II: Graduate Student Advisory Committee (GSAC)

 GSAC is the elected committee of NGSA responsible for approving policies and expenditures of the organization by majority vote.
-The GSAC is also responsible for two-way communication between neuroscience graduate students and the Program in Neuroscience (as defined in the Program in Neuroscience By-Laws, Article III, Section 1C).
+The GSAC is also responsible for two-way communication between neuroscience graduate students and the Program in Neuroscience.

 Article III: GSAC Responsibilities in NGSA